 2 The Corporations (Consequential Amendments) Act 2001 s.
 11(2) reads as follows:

-“

-(2) Regulations (the “old regulations”) made under section 30(4) (the “old provision”) of the Associations Incorporation Act 1987 as in force immediately before the commencement of subsection (1) of this section continue in force, despite the repeal of the old provision, until regulations are made under section 30(4) of the Associations Incorporation Act 1987 as in force immediately after the commencement of subsection (1) of this section, and any winding up commenced under the old regulations is to be dealt with under the provisions applied by those old regulations.
+(2) Regulations (the old regulations) made under section 30(4) (the old provision) of the Associations Incorporation Act 1987 as in force immediately before the commencement of subsection (1) of this section continue in force, despite the repeal of the old provision, until regulations are made under section 30(4) of the Associations Incorporation Act 1987 as in force immediately after the commencement of subsection (1) of this section, and any winding up commenced under the old regulations is to be dealt with under the provisions applied by those old regulations.

-”.

 3 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

 4 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 4 Div.
-23 reads as follows:

-Division 23 — Transitional provisions

-[151.
-Deleted by No. 58 of 2010 s.
-184.]

-152. Commissioner for Corporate Affairs and Registrar of Co-operative and Financial Institutions

-(1) A thing done or omitted to be done by, to or in relation to, the Commissioner for Corporate Affairs before commencement under, or for the purposes of, the Companies (Co-operative) Act 1943 has the same effect after commencement as if it had been done or omitted by, to or in relation to, the Registrar as defined in that Act as in force after commencement.

-(2) A thing done or omitted to be done by, to or in relation to, the Registrar of Co-operative and Financial Institutions before commencement under, or for the purposes of, the Co-operative and Provident Societies Act 1903 has the same effect after commencement as if it had been done or omitted by, to or in relation to, the Registrar as defined in that Act as in force after commencement.

-153. Consumer Affairs Act 1971

-Each office in existence immediately before commencement because of section 15(1) of the Consumer Affairs Act 1971 does not cease merely because that subsection is repealed by this Act.

-154. Petroleum Products Pricing Act 1983

-Each office in existence immediately before commencement because of section 5(2)(b) of the Petroleum Products Pricing Act 1983 does not cease merely because that paragraph is deleted by this Act.

-155. Interpretation

-In this Division —

-commencement means the time at which this Division comes into operation;

-Commissioner for Fair Trading means the Commissioner for Fair Trading referred to in section 15 of the Consumer Affairs Act 1971 as in force before commencement;

-Prices Commissioner means the Prices Commissioner referred to in section 5(1) of the Petroleum Products Pricing Act 1983 as in force before commencement.
+23 has transitional provisions some of which may be relevant to this Act.